anmmashud/jupyter-installation-on-windows/README.md

-Here's a guide for installing Jupyter Notebook on Windows:

----

 ## How to Install Jupyter Notebook on Windows

 Jupyter Notebook is an essential tool for data analysis, providing an interactive environment for writing and executing Python code.
 In this guide, we’ll walk you through the steps to install Jupyter Notebook on a Windows machine.